The bulk van der Waals layered magnet CrSBr is a quasi-1D material: Methods

 \subsection{Scanning tunneling microscopy}

-The topographic images were taken at room temperature with a Unisoku UHV-LT four-probe scanning tunnelling microscope operated with a Nanonis controller.
-The CrSBr bulk crystal was cleaved in under vacuum to obtain a clean sample surface.
-The STM is equipped with a scanning electron microscope to allow precise location of scan areas.
-We acquired differential conductance (dI/dV) spectra using a lock-in amplifier.
-During data acquisition, the feed back loop was switched off.
-The data were acquired with PtIr tips.
+The topographic images were taken at room temperature with a Unisoku UHV-LT four-probe scanning tunnelling microscope operated with a Nanonis controller, and equipped with a scanning electron microscope to allow precise location of scan areas.
+The CrSBr bulk crystal was cleaved under vacuum to obtain a clean sample surface.
+Using PtIr tips, we acquired differential conductance (dI/dV) spectra using a lock-in amplifier.
+During data acquisition, the feedback loop was switched off.